Video Lighting Guide Part 3: Basic Lighting Setups

 4-point lighting setup with key light fill backlighting and background lights

-Background lights cast a light on the background elements of a scene to create a visual delimitation between the subject and the background elements of a scene.
+Background lights cast light on the background elements of a scene to create a visual delimitation between the subject and the background elements.
+They are usually placed last and positioned behind the subject.

 Sometimes, the background light is equipped with a color filter to make the foreground elements stand out.
+Using a Dedolight with a cookie is also common to create a pattern on the wall behind the subject.

 How to create vastly different moods with just one light source

+A one-point lighting setup is a videographer or photographer’s simplest light arrangement.
 If you bring your camera outside to snap a photo in the sun (and there are no other light sources), you already use 1-point lighting.

+However, you can do many things with only a single light source.
 For example, you can choose between natural or artificial light, hard or soft light, tungsten or daylight-balanced light, colored gels or cookies, etc.

 3/4 Front Light